 Under Related Content below, you will find the Application Form as well as Appendix 1 (Description of the Investment) and Appendix 2 (Environmental Assessment).

-Environmental evaluation of investments
+Environmental evaluation of investment

 To qualify for the guarantee scheme, investments must meet certain environmental requirements.
 The regulation on state credit guarantees for green investments refers to the Swedish environmental objectives system.
 Conducting a transparent and predictable evaluation process for determining whether an investment significantly contributes to the environmental quality objectives requires a well-defined benchmark.
-In this case the Debt Office intends, as a starting point, to use the taxonomy developed by the European Commission as an essential tool for the evaluation.
+In this case the Debt Office intends, as a starting point, to use the taxonomy developed by the European Commission, as an essential tool for the evaluation.

 Using this taxonomy, the Debt Office, together with the Swedish Environmental Protection Agency, has set out assessment criteria for the evaluation.

-The Swedish Environmental Protection Agency's guidelines for the green guarantee scheme are found under Related content below.
-The information is only available in Swedish.
+The Swedish Environmental Protection Agency's guidelines for the green guarantee scheme are found under Related Content below (the information is only available in Swedish).

 Information about granted credit guarantees